DevYeom/OneWay/README.md

 **OneWay** is a remarkably simple and lightweight library designed for state management through unidirectional data flow.
 It is implemented based on [Swift Concurrency](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/concurrency/).
 The `Store` is implemented with an `Actor`, making it always **thread-safe**.

 Whether you're working on any platform or within any framework, **OneWay** can seamlessly integrate.
 With zero third-party dependencies, **OneWay** can be used in its purest form.
-This library isn't limited to be used just the presentation layer.
+This library isn't limited to use only for the presentation layer.
 It's also useful for streamlining intricate business logic.
 You'll find it beneficial whenever you seek to implement logic in a unidirectional manner.

 > [!NOTE]
 > OneWay is a good solution for preparing Swift 6.